kshitijl/wedding-website/index.md

 Please fill out [this form](https://forms.gle/gkEnJbgXrAirQJyK9) to tell us which events you're coming to and what you're doing for Sangeet!

-## Wedding Details For Friends and Family

-Hello\!
-Here is some info for our upcoming NUPTIALS.
-This document will continue to be updated.

-The "formal events" are  on 7/3 & 7/4, with additional casual hangs all weekend.
-See schedule below.

 ## Events

-Aside from the main events on 7/3 and 7/4, we'll be hanging around all weekend and dream of spontaneous hangs and get-togethers.
-An informal Saturday (7/5) picnic with whoever is still around.
+The "formal events" are on 7/3 & 7/4.
+Outside those we'll be hanging around all weekend and dream of spontaneous hangs and get-togethers.
+There will be a casual picnic on Saturday (7/5) with whoever is still around and wants to come.

 ### High level Calendar